KTRosenberg/Hash_Table_C/ReadMe.md

 A makefile for main1 and main2 is also available.

-run <make> or <make test1> to compile test1, which creates a small hash table and tests put, get, and remove functions
+Run *make* or *make test1* to compile test1, which creates a small hash table and tests put, get, and remove functions

-run <make test2> to compile test2,
+Run *make test2* to compile test2,
-which reads the text file words.txt (a large list of words), puts them in the hash table, and displays the table (pass a command line argument of 'x' to avoid displaying the table)
+which reads the text file words.txt (a large list of words), puts them in the hash table, and displays the table.
+(Pass a command line argument of 'x' to avoid displaying the table.)